RepoLingo

 RepoLingo: Making Code Repositories LLM-Friendly

-What RepoLingo Does
+What It Does

-• Fetches any public GitHub repository
+• Fetches the repository

 Technical Implementation